|What is pyothorax Causes Symptoms Diagnosis Treatment|

 - Nutritional support if your cat is not eating.

 - Surgery may be necessary to remove foreign objects and masses, treat abscesses or lung lobe torsion and debridement of damaged tissue.

 - Exploratory surgery in cases which are unresponsive to antibiotics.

 Long-term antibiotic therapy will be necessary, administer medications as prescribed by your veterinarian.

-Your veterinarian will perform follow up radiographs and antibiotics will continue for at least a month after radiographs show all evidence of fluid/pus build-up has resolved.
+The veterinarian will perform follow-up radiographs and antibiotics will continue for at least a month after radiographs show all evidence of fluid/pus build-up has resolved.

-The cat will be need to go on cage rest or confined to a small room during recovery.
+The cat will need cage rest or be confined to a small room during the recovery period.

 If the owner is willing to follow the veterinarian’s instructions the prognosis fair.
 This includes medicating for several weeks and regular follow-up appointments and chest radiographs.